The Digestive Disease Centre offers the most advanced diagnostic and therapeutic technologies for each specialty

 Curative or palliative

-Radiotherapy plays an important role in the treatment of digestive cancers.
+Radiotherapy plays an important role in the management of digestive cancers.

-For curative purposes, depending on the location of the tumour and its volume, this technique (often associated with chemotherapy) is proposed before surgery, in order to reduce the volume of the tumour and thus facilitate the surgical procedure (cancers of the rectum and oesophagus for example).
+For curative purposes, depending on the location of the tumor and its volume, this technique (often combined with chemotherapy) is proposed before surgery, in order to reduce the tumor volume and thus facilitate the surgical act (cancers of the rectum and esophagus for example).

-It is sometimes the exclusive main curative treatment in the case of radiochemotherapy for anal canal cancers, or even in the case of pancreatic cancers.
+It is sometimes the exclusive main curative treatment for radiochemotherapy for anal canal cancers, or even for pancreatic cancers.

-Radiotherapy remains a therapeutic modality used for many digestive cancers and allows the best oncological outcome to be offered to the patient.
+Radiotherapy remains a therapeutic modality used for many digestive cancers and offers the patient the best oncological result.

 Oncology